Students tepid about Biden say 'not Trump'; others bet on Trump victory

 Rick Kase, who voted for Vermont Sen. Bernie Sanders in the 2016 election, said he’s now voting for President Donald Trump.
 In fact, he has bet $50 that Trump will win.

-Kase and many other students gathered in Meredith and Beering Halls to watch the presidential debate and discuss their opinions on Tuesday night.
+Kase and many other students gathered on Tuesday night at Beering Hall to watch the presidential debate and discuss their opinions.
+At least one other watch party occurred at Meredith Hall.

-Chloe Humphrey, a freshman in the Polytechnic Institute, was adamant about the importance of liberal issues during the debate.

-“Obviously social stuff, like racial injustice,” she said, “especially right now in our country, it’s so important.”

-She was hoping the candidates would talk about foreign trade policies and the impacts of coronavirus on the country, but the former topic was hardly discussed.
-She said she was voting for former Vice President Joe Biden “because he’s not Trump.”

-The majority of those voting for Biden at the watch parties said it is purely because Trump strikes them as a worse option.
+The majority of those planning to vote for Biden at the watch parties said it is purely because Trump strikes them as a worse option.

-Faith Adams, a freshman in exploratory studies, also plans on voting for Biden because he’s “not Trump,” and categorized herself as “mostly Democratic.”
-She has been politically active for the last two years or so, she said.
+Faith Adams, a freshman in Exploratory Studies, also plans on voting for Biden because he’s “not Trump,” and categorized herself as “mostly Democratic.”
+She has been politically active for the last two years or so.

 “I realized what my parents believed wasn’t morally right,” she said, “so I started looking into politics for myself.”